AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2025-03-01-parseint-keycap-emoji/index.md

 ---
 title: To Parse an Int
 description: Why does JavaScript's parseInt treat keycap emoji as integers?
-Is it a bug, a feature, or perhaps both?
+Is it a bug, a feature, or both?
 categories: [javascript, unicode]
 keywords: [parseInt, keycap emoji]
 lastUpdated: 2025-03-08